 NLF: No later than October 31, 2022, Boards determined whether current CCS providers located within the Board’s workforce area met the minimum qualifications and basic requirements for Entry Level designation, per the Texas Rising Star Guidelines, and determined the next steps, which included following the timeline for certification or designation compliance.

-NLF: Boards must screen providers located within the Board’s workforce area by reviewing the Entry Level Designation Report provided to Boards on the Texas Rising Star Power BI dashboard, per the CLI Engage User Guide.
+NLF: Boards must screen providers located within the Board’s workforce area by reviewing the Entry Level Designation Report provided to Boards on the Texas Rising Star report dashboard, per the CLI Texas Rising Star Engage User Guide.

 NLF: Upon the effective date of October 3, 2022, Boards ensured that any current CCS providers located within the Board’s workforce area that exceeded the minimum points threshold were given until March 31, 2023, to work with a mentor to ultimately meet the basic requirements for Entry Level designation.

-NLF: Boards must be aware that providers that failed to comply with the basic requirements or points threshold by March 31, 2023, were no longer eligible to serve CCS families, thus ending their rovider Agreement and transferring any children in care within 30 calendar days, or, at minimum, two weeks.
+NLF: Boards must be aware that providers that failed to comply with the basic requirements or points threshold by March 31, 2023, were no longer eligible to serve CCS families, thus ending their CCS Provider Agreement and transferring any children in care within 30 calendar days.

 NLF: Boards must ensure compliance with the following deadlines and timeline for current CCS providers.